 10. Woods of Ypres

 Canada’s Woods of Ypres is renowned for their dark and depressive themes, combining blackened doom with a haunting intensity.
-Their music delves deep into the sorrowful and reflective aspects of the human experience.
+Their music digs into the sorrowful and reflective aspects of the human experience.

 11. Swallow the Sun